revou-fsse-3/module-1-noviairawati/README.md

 - Sales

 ## My favourite Quote:
-> The future belongs to those who believe in the beauty of their dreams , Elanor Roosevelt
+> "The future belongs to those who believe in the beauty of their dreams", Elanor Roosevelt

 Lets get to know each other